hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the block volumes that are associated with the account on the server.
+Lists all the block volumes associated with the account on the server.
 The list begins with identifier and contains name, size, type, create date, status, description and servers on which it is attached.
-Optionally, you can filter the list by specifying name or ID.
+Optionally, filter the list by specifying name or ID.

 ###Examples
 List all volumes: